Explainer

 This should be a no-brainer for people with basic manners, but you would be surprised by the number of times some of us wake up to find the clothes we’ve hung out to dry overnight dripping wet.

 If you have empty rooms in your home, you may be tempted to turn your HDB into a side hustle and advertise on shady rental sites.
-However, this is actually illegal under the HDB rental rules, as rental of HDBs has to be at least six months long.
+However, this is actually illegal under the HDB rental rules, as rental is subject to approval from HDB – and after you explicitly apply for permission to do so. l

 3. No running a large scale business from your HDB